Table of Contents

 - Water Distillation:

-The process of water distillation has been known since ancient times, and there are even records of Aristotle suggesting that clean drinking water could be obtained from sea water by distillation 6 .
+The process of water distillation has been known since ancient times, and there are even records of Aristotle suggesting that clean drinking water could be obtained from the sea by distillation 6 .
 In distillation, the liquid is boiled, and as it evaporates, the condensation collects and drips into a separate container.
-This is considered to be one of the more complete methods of water filtration, as is Reverse Osmosis (RO).
+This is considered to be one of the more complete methods of filtration, as is Reverse Osmosis (RO).

 By the way, this process will not remove chlorine, toluene, benzene, and potentially other volatile organic compounds (VOCs), that have a boiling point lower than (or very close to) that of water.
 That would make it necessary to use a secondary filter if one wanted to remove such substances.